HeyPublisher/heypublisher-submission-manager/readme.txt

 == Changelog ==

+= 2.1.0 =

+* Released : 2017-03-23
+* You now can use [Username] and [UserID] keyword substitutions in email templates (thanks for the suggestion Andy!)
+* Even though Andy didn't ask for it, we also added the ability for publishers to include their [ISSN](http://www.issn.org/understanding-the-issn/the-issn-international-register/) in their HeyPublisher listing.

 = 2.0.1 =

+* Released : 2017-02-20
-* Fix style sheet not properly styling custom email templates edit form.
+* Fixed style sheet not properly styling custom email template edit forms.
+It was ugly - we know that now.

 = 2.0.0 =